Vectorial1024/v1024_logistics_optimization/README.md

 ------

 ## Quick Info
 TL;DR: no player action needed!
+Also perfectly save-compatible!

 This mod modifies the vanilla trading scripts to improve trader efficiency, and so allows logistics to work better.